bogitoth5/PortfolioProjects/MavenFlix_Analysis/README.md

 - [Summary](#summary)
 - [Recommendation](#recommendation)

-## **Project #1 - Streaming Video Subscriptions Analysis**

 ### **About the project:**

 Subscription records for MavenFlix, a fictitious video streaming platform.
-The company needed data on subscription trends, how long a customer uses the platform, and what are the best and worst months.
+The goal was to uncover subscription trends, how long a customer uses the platform, and what are the best and worst months, using **MySQL** and **Tableau.**

 <ins>Key Requirements:</ins><br/>